LLM Targeted Underperformance Disproportionately Impacts Vulnerable Users: Results

+This experiment has two aims: First, to investigate the effect of only the country of origin on model performance between users of the same education level.
+Second, we also want to test human-written bios to compare with the LLM-generated bios in other experiments.
+We include a male and female version for each bio by changing the name only to help account for any potential gender bias.

-\paragraph{Country of Origin} We test male and female user bios from the US, Iran, and China of the same (high) education background\footnote{Note that for only this experiment, the bios are human written and not LLM-generated.
-See Appendix~\ref{appendix:origin} for details.} (full results in Table~\ref{tab:originhigh}).
+We present the results of testing male and female user bios from the US, Iran, and China of the same (high) education background in Table~\ref{tab:originhigh}.
+Note that for only this experiment, the bios are human written and not LLM-generated.
 Claude significantly underperforms for Iran on both datasets.
 On the other hand, Claude outperforms the control for USA male and both Chinese users.
 Interestingly, when averaged across countries, Claude performance is significantly worse for females compared to males on TruthfulQA ($p<0.005$).
 We observe that there are essentially no significant differences in performance across each country for GPT-4 and Llama 3.

-We repeated the above experiment except for male and female users from the US, Iran, and China of the same (low) education background and show full results in Table~\ref{tab:originlow}.
+We repeat the above experiment except for male and female users from the US, Iran, and China of the same (low) education background and show full results in Table~\ref{tab:originlow}.
 We find that all three models exhibit statistically significant drops in performance for the low education bios across countries and datasets (except for GPT-4/Llama 3 on TruthfulQA).
 Again, we see that Claude performance is significantly worse on average for females compared to males on both datasets ($p<0.005$).
-Overall, we see that the effects of country of origin are significantly compounded for users with low education status.
+Overall, the effects of country of origin are significantly compounded for users with low education status.